 LIFO (Last In, First Out): Assumes you sell your most recently acquired — therefore most expensive — items first, while leaving older/lower priced stock on the shelf.

-• Advantage: Increases cost of good sold and lowers net income, reducing taxes.
+• Advantage: Increases the cost of goods sold and lowers net income, reducing taxes.

-• Disadvantage: May not correspond to actual flow of goods or replacement costs.
+• Disadvantage: May does not correspond to the actual flow of goods or replacement costs.

 FIFO (First In, First Out): Assumes you have perishable or quickly outdated items, so you need to sell the oldest goods first.
 Also, if selling prices rise, this method will give you a lower cost of goods sold.